 Cycling through dry autumn leaves is another way to enjoy the autumn colors.
 (Beware of tire traction on wet leaves.)

 Chopping wood to have a supply of logs to burn in your fireplace this winter is a typical autumn activity.
 Cutting the logs with a saw and then splitting them by swinging the ax is a strenuous aerobic exercise.

 Food and Feasts

 All this expenditure of energy requires the fuel of food to replenish it.
 Fall is harvest time as crops are gathered in…

 Sukkoth or the Feast of Tents commemorated the giving of the Torah on Mt.
 Sinai and the wilderness sojourn to the promised land.
 It’s further background may have been the fall harvest when workers lived in huts in the fields.
 So Sukkoth is usually observed in outdoor huts constructed in backyards suggesting both journeying and harvesting.
 It features a procession or dance around the table and prayers of thanksgiving.
-Unfortunately, like Pesach (Passover) this year, far-flung families and friends may not be able to get together.
-But the household family can gather in their Sukkah.
+Unfortunately, like Pesach (Passover) this year, far-flung families and friends may still not be able to get together even though travel has resumed.
+But the household family and guests can gather in their Sukkah since it is outdoors.

 Many of the delights of autumn revolve around food.